So you want to learn to play the bagpipes….

 You may also want some kind of beginner tutor book.
 If you have an instructor, that person will have his or her own recommendation, and may even have their own teaching program.
 However, there are several excellent tutors on the market.
 The College of Piping Tutor, or “Green Book,” is very popular, and seems best suited to learning with an instructor.
 Produced in 1953 and updated several times since, this is easily the best-selling piping book of any kind ever.
 It is accompanied by online video demonstrations of all exercises and tunes.
 The National Piping Centre’s The Highland Bagpipe Tutor Book is very good to use with an instructor.
 It is also the most valuable beginner tutor to use if you don’t get to see your instructor often.
 It comes with a CD-ROM.
 Another useful book is my own tutor, Rhythmic Fingerwork.
 This book is not really a beginner tutor; it’s a workbook or ‘method’ book to help you master the intricate gracenoting required to play Highland pipe tunes.
 It is one of the most popular instructional books in the world today, and once you have two or three months under your belt it might help you with the intricacies of gracenoting.
 I offer some starter packages that allow you to purchase several of the items described here at a reduced price to help you get started.
 Some come with a wood practice chanter, some with a poly practice chanter.
 Some are combinations of books in case you already have a practice chanter.
 You’ll see them on the shopping cart below.
 And remember: if you don’t have a practice chanter yet, you certainly don’t need a set of pipes for a while!
 Check out the shopping cart of practice chanters and learner packages below.
 Additional shopping cart pages for practice chanters and books appear elsewhere on this set.
 Check out the main menu bar.

 This resonant, rich, and nicely in-tune polypenco practice chanter impresses me so much I offer it with all my tutor book packages.
 This is the “long” model, which uses the same hole spacing as the pipe chanter.
-Each comes with a Frazer Warnock reed.
+The chanter has a watertrap installed in the top piece.
+Turn the chanter upside down to empty.
+Each chanter comes with a Frazer Warnock reed.

 A rich, resonant and resilient “regular” length practice chanter, this is a traditional practice chanter design: a slightly shorter chanter with short finger spacing, the way all practice chanters were made prior to the 1970s.
 Some people like to buy these for younger children and then graduate up to the longer version once they grow.
 Some people like them because they are a little more comfortable to play while resting the end on a table.
+The chanter has a watertrap installed in the top piece.
+Turn the chanter upside down to empty.
 Each McCallum practice chanter comes with a Frazer Warnock reed.

 McCallum makes African blackwood practice chanters that are lovely both to look at and to play.
 This PC7 is ‘regular’ length (shorter than the pipe chanter hole spacing).
 The ferrule is nickel with a Celtic pattern, and the sole is imitation ivory.
 The practice chanter top is plastic to prevent cracking due to moisture.